MrAmericanMike/svelte-template/README.md

 ## Why this repo is even a thing?

-* It presets most of the linting options I like
+-   It presets most of the linting options I like
-* It provides a base to work with Svelte under different scenarios
+-   It provides a base to work with Svelte under different scenarios

-***
+---

 ## Any feedback is welcome, just create an [issue](https://github.com/MrAmericanMike/svelte-template/issues)

+---

+## Dropped branches `basic` `kit` and `page` For these ones use the package `pnpm create svelte-template` [Link](https://www.npmjs.com/package/create-svelte-template) It provides templates for Svelte, Svelte + Page and SvelteKit in Javascript or Typescript flavors.